AniketNS/EventManagementSystem/README.md

 # EventManagementSystem

-This is Event Management System web app made in Java
+This is Event Management System web app made in Java made by Shitole Brothers